xrrocha/sdynamic/README.md

 The ```dyaml``` string interpolator provides a convenient notation while ensuring Yaml well-formedness at compile-time via a simple macro.

-Intellij Idea users get the added bonus of Yaml literal syntax highlighting and edit-time validation:
+Intellij Idea users can get the added bonus of Yaml literal syntax highlighting and edit-time validation:

 ![dyaml](src/test/resources/dyaml.png)